Code of Conduct

 The Company also prohibits the use of illegal drugs or consumption of alcohol in the workplace or during working hours.
 Employees should report to work in condition to perform their duties, free from the influence of illegal drugs or alcohol.
 The use or abuse of prescription drugs that impairs an employee’s ability to safely perform their duties or poses a direct threat to the safety of other employees also is prohibited.

-Business records and communications often become public, and we should avoid exaggeration, defamatory remarks, guesswork, or inappropriate characterizations of people and companies that can be misunderstood.
-This applies equally to e-mail, internal memos, and formal reports.
-Records should always be retained or destroyed according to the Company’s record retention policies.
 No record or document shall be destroyed which is the subject of a subpoena or other legal process or if there is a reasonable belief that litigation proceedings or government investigative proceedings are likely to occur and it is anticipated that such record or document is relevant to such proceedings.
-All employees are expected to comply with all federal, state and industry-specific record retention rules and requirements as well as the Company’s record retention policies.

-Employees, officers and directors must maintain the confidentiality of confidential and proprietary information entrusted to them by the Company or its customers, except when disclosure is authorized by the CEO, a division President or the CFO or is required by laws or regulations.
-Confidential information includes all non-public information that might be of use to competitors, or harmful to the Company, its customers, suppliers, shareholders, employees and/or its other business partners and third-parties if disclosed.
+Employees, officers, and directors must maintain the confidentiality of confidential and proprietary information entrusted to them by the Company or its customers and other business partners, except when disclosure is authorized by the CEO, a division President, or the CFO, or is required by applicable law.
+Confidential and proprietary information includes all non-public information that might be of use to competitors, or harmful to the Company, its customers, suppliers, shareholders, employees and/or its other business partners and third-parties if disclosed.
 It also includes information that suppliers, customers and other business partners and third-parties have entrusted to us.
 The obligation to preserve confidential and proprietary information continues even after employment ends.